 - Take hold of the flexible hose (through which the water is pumped) and direct it into a large container.

 - Turn the pump back on and it will pump water from the base reservoir into your container as needed.

 - Empty your container and repeat until the base reservoir water line is down to about 2” from the bottom

 If growing in a greenhouse or indoors, consider adding grow lights to improve the growth and health of your plants.
 One of the Foody system's distinguishing features is that the growing pods may be rotated easily either by hand or with an optional automatic system.
 This was done for two reasons:

 - If used outdoors, this feature allows for even sunlight distribution.

 - If growing with lights, less lights are required and “hot spots” are eliminated.

 How long do you keep the lights on?: Most plant will not flower if the lights are kept on for 18-24 hours a day.
 We recommend 10-12 hours of artificial light per day for plants that are grown indoors.

 Type of lights: We suggest simply using 4 foot long T5 fluorescent grow lights.
 These use only 54 watts each and yet produce 6400K each.
 We have developed a T5 lighting system that fits neatly around a Foody tower.

 Your Foody system should be cleaned at least once a year.
 You can sterilize it by running water with a weak hydrogen peroxide solution in the entire system (without the plants).
 Run it for at least five hours.
 Take out the water/hydrogen peroxide solution and replace it with fresh water.
 Run the fresh water for two hours.
 Repeat the rinse cycle once more.
-This is a bit of an overkill, but your system will provide years of trouble-free food production if it is well maintained.
+This may seem like overkill, but it will help ensure that your system provides you with years of trouble-free food production.